|MP 2.02.24||Cardiac Hemodynamic Monitoring for the Management of Heart Failure in the Outpatient Setting|

 State or federal mandates (e.g., FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.

-This policy was created by combining two existing policies in 2010; the most recent literature search for this policy was conducted with a search of the MEDLINE database for the period from May 2012 through June 2013.
+This policy was created by combining 2 existing policies in 2010; the most recent literature review for this policy was conducted with a search of the MEDLINE database for the period through June 3, 2014.

-Evaluation of a diagnostic technology typically focuses on the following three characteristics: 1) technical performance; 2) diagnostic parameters (sensitivity, specificity, and positive and negative predictive value) in different populations of patients; and 3) demonstration that the diagnostic information can be used to improve patient outcomes.
+Evaluation of a diagnostic technology typically focuses on the following 3 characteristics: (1) technical performance; (2) diagnostic parameters (sensitivity, specificity, and positive and negative predictive value) in different populations of patients; and (3) demonstration that the diagnostic information can be used to improve patient outcomes.
 Additionally, when considering invasive monitoring, any improvements in patient outcomes must be outweighed by surgical and device-related risks associated with implantable devices.

-In 2002, the Agency for Healthcare Research and Quality (AHRQ) published a technology assessment on thoracic bioimpedance, which concluded that limitations in available studies did not allow meaningful conclusions concerning the accuracy of thoracic bioimpedance compared to other hemodynamic parameters.
-(3) The report also found a lack of studies focusing on clinical outcomes and little evidence to draw conclusions on patient outcomes for the following clinical areas:
+In 2002, the Agency for Healthcare Research and Quality published a technology assessment on thoracic bioimpedance, which concluded that limitations in available studies did not allow meaningful conclusions concerning the accuracy of thoracic bioimpedance compared with other hemodynamic parameters.
+(2) The report also found a lack of studies focusing on clinical outcomes and little evidence to draw conclusions on patient outcomes for the following clinical areas:

 - Monitoring in patients with suspected or known cardiovascular disease;